realglobe-Inc/sugo-actor/README.md

 Advanced Usage
 ---------

-Interfaces may have event emitting/listening so that you can implement none call-return functionality like file watching
++ Modules may have event emitting/listening so that you can implement none call-return functionality like file watching
++ You can describe module with `$spec` property
++ A module could be a single function

 ```javascript
 #!/usr/bin/env node